List of The Land Before Time characters: Dinah and Dana

 Dinah and Dana are Cera's niece and nephew who appear in The Land Before Time VI: The Secret of Saurus Rock.
 They are voiced by Sandy Fox and Nancy Cartwright.

 Sue

-Sue saved Littlefoot from a Belly Dragger by crushing its face in The Land Before Time X: The Great Longneck Migration.
+Sue is a female Supersaurus who saved Littlefoot from a Belly Dragger by crushing its face in The Land Before Time X: The Great Longneck Migration.
 Sue is kind and gentle.
 She is voiced by Bernadette Peters.

 Pat

 Pat appears in The Land Before Time X: The Great Longneck Migration and is voiced by James Garner.

 Saro

-Saro is an old friend of Grandpa Longneck, who has been interested in the stories of the longnecks all his life.
+Saro is a male Alamosaurus who is an old friend of Grandpa Longneck, who has been interested in the stories of the longnecks all his life.
 He appears in the episode of the TV episode "The Legend of the Story Speaker".
 He is voiced by Pete Sepenuk.

 Rainbow Faces

-Rainbow Faces appear in The Land Before Time VII: The Stone of Cold Fire.
+Rainbow Faces are a pair of Gallimimus who appear in The Land Before Time VII: The Stone of Cold Fire.
 They show scientific knowledge exceeding that attributed to other characters.
 The male Rainbow Face also appears in The Invasion of the Tinysauruses.
-The Rainbow Faces are Green with back blue stripes and have long necks and pale yellow bellies that have no ridges on them and lead up to the tips of their tails in the back and lead up to their chests and up their necks to their mouths and cheeks and not to the bridges of their noses under their Rainbow Bills in front.
-If the Rainbow Faces have no Rainbow bills, then their bellies would lead to their cheeks, top jaws and nostrils and not to the bridges of their noses.
-The male Rainbow Face is dark green with yellow sceleras in his eyes.
-The female Rainbow Face is pale green with pink scleras in her eyes.
-The Rainbow Faces all walk and stand on their tip toes all the time like some other Dinosaurs do.
-They have no fur and feathers on their bodies and their legs and arms are the same color as their body outside their bellies.
+The male Rainbow Face is voiced by Charles Kimbrough, The female Rainbow Face is voiced by Patti Deutsch while B.J.
+Ward does her singing voice.